-not be able to observe new updates to name, and anyone with whom otheruser shared this file should also be revoked.
-Except for knowing the previous contents of name, to otheruser, it should be as if he never had received the file.
+Property 4 (Revocation) After calling revoke(otheruser, name), otheruser MUST not be able to observe new updates to name, and anyone with whom otheruser shared this file MUST also be revoked.
+Except for knowing the previous contents of name, to otheruser, it MUST be as if they never had received the file.